-Adoptees and adoptive parents who are searching for birth records have a few options.
+Adoptees and adoptive parents who want to find birth records have a few options.
 Although some non-identifying information may sometimes be obtained from the agency through which the adoption took place, in most cases adoption and birth records are sealed once the adoption is finalized.
 State-by-state laws regarding access to vital records vary.

-You can read more about searching here.
-To search for a variety of information within the United States and its territories, including foster care and adoption agencies, contact numbers, support groups and search registries, go to the Child Welfare Information Gateway National Foster Care & Adoption Directory Search.
+You can read more about searching and how to find birth records here.
+Search for a variety of information within the United States and its territories, including foster care and adoption agencies, contact numbers, support groups, and search registries.

 Before starting the process of requesting adoption or birth records, gather all the information you have access to, search for missing information, then move forward according to the requirements of your specific state or territory.